marcusoftnet/marcusoftnet.github.io/_posts/2007-09-13-scrum-bringing-fun-back-to-development.md

 So as long as I have a say in the question I will always conduct my projects as Scrum projects from now on.
 There is really no other way if you want quality.
-If I don't have a say i'll still try to run them as Scrum projects, just because I know it's best :)
+If I don't have a say I'll still try to run them as Scrum projects, just because I know it's best :)